-In a letter to parents dated June 4, St. Agatha School principal Maureen Simmons wrote that Janine Winters, the resource room teacher at St. Agatha, will be co-directing a Musical Theater Summer Camp at Fontbonne Academy in July.
+In a letter to parents dated June 4, principal Maureen Simmons wrote that Janine Winters, the resource room teacher at St. Agatha, will be co-directing a Musical Theater Summer Camp at Fontbonne Academy in July.
 She cited Winters’ work on St. Agatha’s recent production of Alice in Wonderland, Jr., as a contributing factor to the decision.

 Simmons wrote, “We are gratified that the administration at Fontbonne Academy has recognized Mrs. Winters’ accomplishments to this degree […] I would also note that this new partnership is the result of an ever-growing relationship between Fontbonne Academy and St. Agatha School.
 Administrators of both schools are committed to the growth and development of their school’s programs, and the increase in the number of program offerings and new students at both schools provides evidence that we—and they—remain viable, vital Catholic schools in our Archdiocese.”